 Given that Volta is the namesake of the Italian gentleman credited with the invention of the battery you’d certainly hope for some improved efficiency.
 On the notebook side Pascal made great strides forward for the performance of mobile GPUs, and Volta ought to carry that progress even further.

 When he announced the existence of the Nvidia Volta code-name at GTC 2013 Jen-Hsun Huang explained that "I love that name Volta because it would suggest that it will be even more energy efficient."

 The biggest indicator for the Volta tech being built into a gaming GPU is the introduction of real-time raytracing at the end of the year.

 At GDC Nvidia and Microsoft announced a partnership which will bring real-time raytracing to games this year.
-The big M are bringing the industry standard via the DirectX Raytracing API and Nvidia are building that out with their own RTX hardware accelerator for their Volta "and future" graphics architectures.
+The big M is bringing the industry standard via the DirectX Raytracing API and Nvidia is building that out with their own RTX hardware accelerator for its Volta "and future" graphics architectures.